wongsingfo/comp-sys/docs/net/net.md

 struct net_device
 {{ site.struct_style }}

 Defined at `/include/linux/netdevice.h:1747`.
 It represents physical or virtual device.
 Actually, this whole structure is a big mistake.
 It mixes I/O data with strictly "high-level" data, and it has to know about almost every data structure used in the INET module.
+It is initialized by the device driver and the core kernel routines.

 - `unsigned int mtu`
 - `struct netdev_rx_queue *_rx`